EvitaKnits/Cashflow-Companion/wireframes.md

 ## 5. Generate a spending report
 Which report would you like to run?

-A -> A report of budget categories with whether your spending is under/over<br>
+A -> A report of all budgets with whether your spending is under/over<br>
-B -> A report showing the last three expenses from every budget category<br>
+B -> A report showing the last three expenses from every budget<br>
-C -> A report showing every expense in a specific budget category
+C -> A report showing every expense in a specific budget

 Please type the corresponding letter and hit enter: [____]